foopgp/foopgp-hugowebsite/content/english/blog/2026-05-11-djibian-agentforwarding.md

 ## What sshwgpg does, in one paragraph

-You plug your OpenPGP smartcard (YubiKey, NitroKey, …) into a local machine.
-Then:
+On a local machine that has access to your OpenPGP keys, you type:

 ```bash
 sshwgpg user@remote.example
 ```

-You land on `remote.example` with two extra sockets wired into your shell:
+And you land in a rather welcoming remote session:

-- a forwarded **gpg-agent socket** that reaches back to your card — `gpg --sign`, `gpg --decrypt`, `git commit -S` all work *on the remote*, all consult **your** smartcard on the local machine;
+- a forwarded **gpg-agent socket** to call your local OpenPGP keys: `gpg --sign`, `gpg --decrypt` or `git commit -S` work *on the remote* using your signing or decryption keys *locally*;
-- a forwarded **ssh-agent socket** that reaches back to your OpenPGP authentication subkey — From the remote machine you may `ssh user@otherhost.example` and `git push` over SSH using that same local OpenPGP smartcard.
+- a forwarded **ssh-agent socket** to call your ssh-via-OpenPGP keys: `ssh user@other.example` or `sshwgpg user@other.ex` work *on the remote* using your OpenPGP authentication keys *locally*.

-Two sockets, one command, one physical key.
-The bytes of your private key never leave your computer — or better, the silicon deep inside your YubiKey or NitroKey.
+Two sockets, one command, one OpenPGP certificate.
+The bytes of your private keys never leave your computer — or better still, if you use a YubiKey or NitroKey: the chip deep inside its silicon.

 ## Multi-hop: the new bit